 If you have been playing the acoustic guitar on an Occupy encampment, student or labor marches, general assemblies and social centers, then you’ll surely find yourself quite inspired by artists like Ryan Harvey, David Rovics or Mark Gunnery from the Riot Folk Collective.

-Marko Greyhound’s side of the split is even more interesting for me, personally, since we’re sharing the same history and fate as born and raised in one of the most interesting regions of Europe.
+Marko Greyhound’s (ex-xMarkox, and singer of Mental Development) side of the split is even more interesting for me, personally, since we’re sharing the same history and fate as born and raised in one of the most interesting regions of Europe.

 While the US union organizers were fighting for 8-hour day in the 1880’s this specific region of what is modern day parts of Bulgaria, Macedonia and Greece was still under Ottoman Empire’s rule.
 The national liberation movements at that time were strongly influenced by anarchist ideas, which escalated in several attempts of uprisings, communal federations and insurgent acts in the beginning of 20th century.
 Later on the region was suffocated in countless bloody wars until the end of the WWII.
 What is now the modern day country of Macedonia was part of the Tito’s Yugoslavian federation, which disintegrated in a new series of wars and conflicts during the 90’s.
 Actually Macedonia was one of the few countries that gained their sovereignty in a peaceful way, though not immune to ethnic, political and social conflicts that still continue today.